 About | Kisaco Research

-Unifying the food and textiles industries to accelerate regenerative agriculture practices through partnership and harmonisation
+Unifying the food and textile industries to accelerate regenerative agriculture practices through partnership and harmonisation

 Knowledge Sharing